 - Payoff of credit balances or judgments on behalf of the buyer

 In other words, sellers can contribute all ordinary loan closing costs on behalf of buyers, regardless of the 4% threshold.
-But, seller concessions related to the above list cannot exceed 4% of the purchase price.
+But seller concessions related to the above list cannot exceed 4% of the property’s appraised value as determined by the VA.

 Published VA material attempts to make this distinction as clear as possible: Do not include normal discount points and payment of the buyer’s closing costs in total concessions for determining whether concessions exceed the 4% limit.